 The Cavaliers have become a regular in the national golf polls and an annual participant in postseason play.
 His teams have won numerous regular-season tournaments, produced All-Americans and seen players go on to qualify for the various professional golf tours, all while maintaining a solid reputation for excellence in the classroom.

 Sargent’s philosophy has laid a foundation for success that will only grow as more and more top junior golfers are attracted to the program.
 His ability to help develop player skills and create team chemistry will only add to the numerous milestones the Virginia program has achieved under his watch.

 In his 10-plus seasons at Virginia, Sargent has seen the Cavaliers win 20 tournament titles and 16 individuals pick up medalists honors while rewriting the program’s record book with a number of outstanding performances.

-UVa has advanced to postseason NCAA play 10 times under Sargent and advanced to the NCAA Championships on six occasions.
+UVA has advanced to postseason NCAA play 11 times under Sargent and advanced to the NCAA Championships on seven occasions.

 UVA placed 18th at the 2015 NCAA Championships and senior Denny McCarthy competed in the individual championships for the fourth time in his career.
 McCarthy, a three-time All-American, became the first player in UVA history to earn All-ACC honors all four seasons of their career.